Development of a System of Catholic Schools in Greater Sydney

 Traditionally principals were appointed to Catholic schools by the relevant Religious Congregation which would also notify the Archbishop of Sydney.
 For many decades all principals were Religious Sisters, Brothers and Priests.
 In 1972 the Provincial of the De La Salle Brothers informed the parish priest at St Vincent’s, Ashfield that the Congregation was no longer in a position to appoint a Brother as principal.
 This took both parish and Archdiocese by surprise.
 There were no established procedures to engage a lay principal.
 It was not on our radar.
 In 1973 a similar situation arose at St Bernadette’s primary, Dundas Valley and more were to follow.
 Two obvious questions were “Where will we find a lay principal?” and “Who will be the employer?”

 While some preliminary discussions considered School Boards, the Sydney CEO soon emerged as the employer of lay principals and subsequently of teachers and support staff.
 Salary scales and conditions of employment were progressively developed for lay principals and teachers.
 The first Award for male teachers in Catholic schools in NSW (effective 1 January 1970) set salaries at 80% of that for NSW government school teachers, with full parity to be phased in over four years.
 The Award for female teachers was 70% of that paid to government school teachers.
 Equal pay for female teachers was to be phased in over the same four year period.
 From 1 January 1974 male and female salary differences ceased and salaries for Catholic school teachers were similar to those paid to government school teachers. ² A Superannuation scheme was established a decade later.
 Ambrose Roddy and Tom Daly were central to the development of this Award.
 Fortnightly teacher pay cheques were delivered to selected schools by couriers on motor bikes and school secretaries would collect their satchels.
 Concurrently, stipends for religious were regularised, with significant increases phased in over three years, including the equalisation of stipends for female and male religious.
 Cost of living was the underlying principle.
-Gerry Gleeson as Chairman of the NSW Public Service Board played the dominant role in the systemisation of stipends.
+Gerry Gleeson as Member of the NSW Public Service Board played the dominant role in the systemisation of stipends.

 For the 1976 school year 22 new lay primary principals had to be found.
 At this stage the demand for lay principals was clearly ahead of supply.
 Within the decade 102 lay principals had been appointed in the Sydney Archdiocese.
 Leadership development programs were quickly implemented, assisted by an innovations program grant from the new Australian Schools Commission.
 Communication to parents that a lay principal was to be appointed to replace Sister was challenging.
 Initially parents were slow to accept the concept of lay leadership in their schools.
 “This is unthinkable … it will never work!”
 To help smooth the transition at the Parish level I would attend a meeting of parents to explain the change – sometimes with the relevant Congregational Leader, generally in the Parish Church on Sunday evenings.
 There were some fiery exchanges.
 History, however, shows the transition to lay leadership was quickly accepted by parents and had nil impact on school enrolments.
 Seeds for a future school System continued to be sown.